 16. Coffee Grounds

-The smell of coffee attracts roaches, but the product itself will not harm them.
-So, you’ll likely have to use it as bait to get rid of the critters.
+The smell of coffee repels roaches, but the product will not harm them.

 17. Lemon Juice

-So make up a spray of approximately half a cup of lemon juice and two cups of water.
-Use wherever there are signs of roaches.
+So spray approximately half a cup of lemon juice and two cups of water.
+Use it wherever there are signs of cockroaches.

 19. Soapy Water

-It’s a good idea to keep a spray bottle with soapy water around to spray any roaches that crawl out from hiding.
+It is a good idea to keep a spray bottle with soapy water around to spray any roaches that crawl out of hiding.

-The solution kills cockroaches shortly after as the soap creates a film that prevents them from breathing properly.
-Also, use soap and water to thoroughly wipe down kitchen counters and food surfaces.
+The solution kills cockroaches shortly after, as the soap creates a film that prevents them from breathing properly.

 20. Orange Guard